DieSkaarj/Xiyoubu/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ### Status
-- Even less buggier than before but still incomplete
+- Needs more Blast, to make your Mega Drive an ÜBER DRIVE.
+But, other than that it's working as intended.
+Will endeavour to make it portable... in the near future.

 ### Features
 - [X] Controller Region Cycling
 - [X] Physical Region Cycling
-- [ ] Restore Region On Power On
+- [X] Restore Region On Power On
 - [X] In-Game Reset
 - [ ] Overclock
 - [ ] Installation Walkthrough